 General notes on this boat

 15 Sep 1999.
-On 15 Sept 1999 the Norwegian mine clearance vessel KNM Tyr located the wreck of U-735 at a depth of 195 metres during a routine training mission in Oslofjord (although some have said the navy was asked to look in that specific spot for the boat).
+On 15 Sept 1999 the Norwegian minesweeper KNM Tyr located the wreck of U-735 at a depth of 195m (640ft) during a routine training mission in Oslofjord (although it has been suggested the navy was asked to look in that specific spot for the boat).
 The wreck was filmed by an ROV and is in fine shape, apart from the aft section, which is heavily damaged.
 Its position is just off Horten at 59.28,2 N 010.29,3 E.

 Men lost from U-boats